vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section07/angular/login-redirect.md

-The `OktaAuthService` is injected in your component's constructor.
+The `OktaAuthService` is injected in your component's constructor by Angular's dependency injection system.
 You can use the `oktaAuth.isAuthenticated()` method to show/hide the correct button.
-For example:

 ```javascript
 import { Component } from '@angular/core';